 Another German by the name of Ludwig Roselius later discovered one of the first ways known to decaffeinate coffee.

-He believed that excessive coffee consumption is what led to his father's early death and this was Ludwig's motivation for finding a way to remove the caffeine from coffee.
+He believed that excessive coffee consumption led to his father’s early death, and this was Ludwig’s motivation for finding a way to remove the caffeine from coffee.

 The Monsanto Company first started extracting caffeine, from tea leaves, for Coca-Cola in 1905.

-Roughly 10 billion bottles of Coca-Cola were consumed during WWII which lead to Coca-Cola struggling to meet the demands for their product after the war.
+Roughly 10 billion bottles of Coca-Cola were consumed during WWII, leading to Coca-Cola struggling to meet the demands for their product after the war.

 The Nazi party has been credited with the creation of synthetic caffeine.
 The creation of this synthetic version was sparked by the worry that embargoes may limit their caffeinated supplies.

-By the early 1950s two companies, Monsanto and Pfizer, had factories in America producing synthetic caffeine.
+By the early 1950s, Monsanto and Pfizer had factories in America producing synthetic caffeine.